Letter-post (U.S.A. and International)

 - other paper that meet these specifications which the Customer chooses to deposit.

-Standard letters, cards or postcards that weigh 50 g or less and that meet the criteria for standard letters, cards or postcards are mailed at Standard Letter-post prices.
+Standard letters, cards or postcards that weigh 50 g or less and that meet the criteria are mailed at Standard prices.

-Other Letter-post differs from Standard Letter-post only in terms of weight or size.
-Items over 50 g and up to 500 g, or items with any dimension over the maximum dimensions of Standard Letter-post are considered Other Letter-post.
+Other differs from Standard only in terms of weight or size.
+Items over 50 g and up to 500 g, or items with any one dimension over the maximum dimensions of Standard are considered Other.

 A self-mailer is any item other than a postcard, magazine or catalogue that does not have an outer cover, wrapping or envelope (other than the paper or material it has been written on), and weighs up to 50 g.